VisionKernel/VisionCharts/README.md

 ## Overview

-VisionCharts is a specialized charting library designed specifically for financial and economic data visualization within the VisionKernel platform.
+VisionCharts is a specialized charting library that uses a hybrid approach of SVG, Canvas and WebGL to generate charts.
 Unlike general-purpose charting libraries, VisionCharts focuses on delivering professional-grade financial charts with optimal performance and a modern aesthetic.

 ## Key Features

 - **Financial-First Design**: Optimized for financial data patterns and visualization needs
-- **SVG Rendering**: Vector-based rendering for crisp visuals at any resolution
+- **Hybrid Rendering**: Hybrid rendering approach to handle large datasets efficiently
 - **Responsive by Default**: Charts automatically adapt to container dimensions
 - **Performance Focused**: Optimized for handling large financial datasets
 - **Zero Dependencies**: Standalone library with no external dependencies